spatie/laravel-permission/docs/advanced-usage/extending.md

 ## Migrations - Adding fields to your models
 You can add your own migrations to make changes to the role/permission tables, as you would for adding/changing fields in any other tables in your Laravel project.
-Following that, you can add any necessary logic for interacting with those fields ... to your custom/extended Models.
+Following that, you can add any necessary logic for interacting with those fields into your custom/extended Models.